Learning to Switch Among Agents in a Team via 2-Layer Markov Decision Processes: Experiments

+We perform a variety of simulations in obstacle avoidance, where teams of agents (drivers) consist of one human agent ($\hum$) and one machine agent ($\mac$), i.e., $\mathcal{D} = \{\hum, \mac\}$.
 We consider a lane driving environment with three lanes and infinite rows, where the type of each individual cell (\ie, \texttt{road}, \texttt{car}, \texttt{stone} or \texttt{grass}) in row $r$ is sampled independently at random with a probability that depends on the traffic level $\gamma_r$, which can take three discrete values, $\gamma_r \in \{\texttt{no-car}, \texttt{light}, \texttt{heavy}\}$.
-Table~\ref{table:cell-type-probs} shows the probability of each cell type based on traffic level.
 The traffic level of each row $\gamma_{r+1}$ is sampled at random with a probability that depends on the traffic level of the previous row $\gamma_{r}$.
-More specifically, it is sampled from the following conditional distribution:
+The probability of each cell type based on traffic level, as well as the conditional distribution of traffic levels can be found in Appendix~\ref{app:env-dist}.

 At any given time $t$, we assume that whoever is in control---be it the machine or the human---can take three diffe\-rent actions $\Acal = \{ \texttt{left, straight, right} \}$.
 Action \texttt{left} steers the car to the left of the current lane, action \texttt{right} steers it to the right and action \texttt{straight} leaves the car in the current lane.
 If the car is already on the leftmost (rightmost) lane when taking action left (right), then the lane remains unchanged.
 Irres\-pec\-tive of the action taken, the car always moves forward.
 The goal of the cyberphysical system is to drive the car from an initial state in time $t=1$ until the end of the episode $t = L $ with the minimum total amount of cost.
 In our experiments, we set $L = 10$.
-Figure~\ref{fig:environment} shows three examples of environment realizations with different initial traffic levels $\gamma_0$.
+Figure~\ref{fig:environment} shows three examples of environment realizations.